timholds/font-familiarity/README.md

 [ ] try a clip model of same font different font?
 [ ] train a classifier model and use the average class features to find which classes are closer or more similar to each other and return the top 5
 [ ] do we get anything out of top eigenvectors of the data covariance matrix
 [ ] distance between their mean images
+[ X ] how can i make the model name legible / get returned from the train script? the filename itself has some of the hyperparams baked in - for example `fontCNN_BS64-ED512-IC16.pt`
+- solution: create a ml.utils file with get_model_path() a

 Idea - what if I just generated the iamges of all the charcters in PIL and then do all the data augmentation to the images where each image has just one character in it